Reproducing Testcases

 etc. are printed to the terminal.

-http-server
+http-server example

-Run the scneario with the input supplied through stdin
+Run the scneario with the input supplied through stdin and pass the right

-bitcoind
+bitcoind binary:

 cat ./testcase.dat | RUST_LOG=info ./target/release/scenario-http-server ./bitcoind